ianmaguire/mac-address-lookup/README.md

 # MAC Address Lookup
-A dockerized MAC address lookup tool that accepts command line parameters and returns a response via CLI.
+A dockerized MAC address lookup tool that accepts command line parameters and returns the vendor name as a response.

 ---
 ### Requirements